-Your leader will use maps that show how North America and Colorado fit into a global pattern of movements with the assembly of the supercontinent Pangea that allowed world-wide migration of dinosaurs to our continental dispersal of today.
+Your leader will use maps that show how North America and Colorado fit into a global pattern of movements with the assembly of the supercontinent Pangea that allowed world-wide migration of dinosaurs resulting in our continental dispersal of fossils today.

 - Tour is suggested for ages 16+

 - Minimum of 2 and maximum of 13 participants

 - Admission to the exhibit hall, Trek Through Time, is included with ticket

 - Masks are required on the shuttle bus

 - Tour may be called off for active precipitation, temps below 32 degrees, or lack of registrations.

 - Appropriate attire: comfortable shoes, sun hats, sunglasses, removable clothing (windbreakers, fleeces, etc…)

 Al Kleeb has had lifelong interest in both geology and paleontology which brought him to volunteer at Dinosaur Ridge a little over ten years ago.
 He has worked closely on local scientific projects with such internationally known geologists and paleontologists as Nora Noffke (Old Dominion University) and Martin Lockley (Professor Emeritus, CU Denver).
 Recently, Al has joined the Preservation Committee and has taken on the task of staining the tracks on the track site and implementing a program to train other volunteers to participate in track-staining, including through use of ropes and rappelling